aomsin2526/BadWDSD/README.md

 You still can't install CFW PUP, so new variant of CFW must be made.
 This is called **quasi-CFW**.

-It is heavily based from **Evilnat PEX CFW**.
+It is heavily based on **Evilnat PEX CFW**.
 And will support every feature except: **Dumping eid_root_key and anything that needed it**.

-Cobra must be active at all times or some feature will not work properly.
+[Cobra](https://github.com/aomsin2526/Cobra-PS3-qCFW) must be active at all times or some feature will not work properly.

 # qCFW quirks